davidwbulger/limerix/README.md

 # limerix
 Create random limericks based on source texts.

+To run this, try:
+  load NorthangerAbbeyLexicon.mat
+  rhsc = MakeRhymeScheme('limerick.txt');
+  AvoidSelfRhyme(lexicon, rhsc, 4, 30);

+In order to get MakeFrags.m working (i.e., to train the Markov chain with anything other than Northanger Abbey), you'll need to get hold of the CMU pronunciation dictionary.
+There may be some other steps required;
+get in touch (david.bulger@mq.edu.au) if you have trouble.

 I'm just quoting the article's abstract:

 Homogeneous Markov chains with discrete state-space and time are very straightforward to